-- (A) Provisional Licensees may demonstrate their competence in issues of professional responsibility in one of two ways: - (1) Achieving a score of at least 85 on the Multistate Professional Responsibility Exam (MPRE); or - (2) For Provisional Licensees who have passed a law school course on Professional Responsibility, completing a set of 10 journal entries devoted to issues of professional responsibility or professionalism.
-The Board will develop rules governing the format and content of these entries, following these principles:

-- a) Each entry should describe a lawyering situation that raises an issue of professional responsibility, identify relevant Oregon Rules of Professional Conduct and other sources, analyze the issue, and offer a conclusion.
-Conclusions may, if appropriate, note that resolution of the issue is unclear or disputed. - b) The journal entries should discuss rules drawn from at least 5 of the 8 chapters of the Oregon Rules of Professional Conduct. - c) Provisional Licensees may discuss the issues they write about with colleagues, the State Bar's Legal Ethics Hotline, and other sources.
+- (A) Provisional Licensees may demonstrate their competence in issues of professional responsibility in one of two ways: - Achieving a score of at least 85 on the Multistate Professional Responsibility Exam (MPRE); or - (2) For Provisional Licensees who have passed a law school course on Professional Responsibility, completing a set of 10 journal entries devoted to issues of professional responsibility or professionalism.
+The Board will develop rules governing the format and content of these entries, following these principles: - (a) Each entry should describe a lawyering situation that raises an issue of professional responsibility, identify relevant Oregon Rules of Professional Conduct and other sources, analyze the issue, and offer a conclusion.
+Conclusions may, if appropriate, note that resolution of the issue is unclear or disputed. - (b) The journal entries should discuss rules drawn from at least 5 of the 8 chapters of the Oregon Rules of Professional Conduct. - (c) Provisional Licensees may discuss the issues they write about with colleagues, the State Bar's Legal Ethics Hotline, and other sources.
 The State Bar encourages this type of discussion and consultation for all lawyers. - (B) An Examiner will independently assess the content of the journal entries submitted under option (2).

 6.8 Activities Related to Diversity, Equity, Inclusion, or Access to Justice.
 Provisional Licensees must devote at least 10 hours to activities related to diversity, equity, inclusion, or access to justice.
-These activities may include pro bono work, MCLE programs, volunteer work with an Oregon State Bar sponsored affinity bar association or affinity sections, and self-study.
+These activities may include pro bono work, MCLE programs, volunteer work with an Oregon State Bar sponsored affinity bar association or affinity section, and self-study.
 The Admissions Department will maintain a list of approved self-study activities, and Provisional Licensees may propose additions to that list to be approved by the Program Manager.
 Provisional Licensees will log these activities on a template provided by the Admissions Department.

-6.9 Practice OverviewLearning the Ropes.
+6.9 Practice Overview.
 The Board will designate 15 hours of MCLE programs that, taken together, provide an overview of doctrinal principles commonly encountered in entry-level law practice.
-The Provisional Licensee must attend or watch all 15 hours of these designated programs-most recent "Learning the Ropes" program offered by the Oregon State Bar Professional Liability Fund.
-AsWhen the Provisional Licensee attends or watches these programshas satisfied this requirement, they must include their certificates of completion in their Portfolio.
+The Provisional Licensee must attend or watch all 15 hours of these designated programs.
+As the Provisional Licensee attends or watches these programs, they must include their certificates of completion in their Portfolio.